Q: What is the AWS Storage Gateway service?

 Q: What file system operations are supported by file gateway?

-Your clients can create, read, update, and delete, files and directories.
+A: Your clients can create, read, update, and delete, files and directories.
 Files are stored as individual objects in Amazon S3.
 Directories are managed as folder objects in S3, using the same syntax as the S3 console.
 Symbolic links and hard links are not supported.
 Attempting to create a link will result in an error.

 Rename operations will appear atomic to your clients, but S3 does not support renaming of objects.
 When you rename a file or directory the gateway performs copy-put requests to create a copy of the objects in S3 under the new keys and then deletes the originals.
 This avoids having to re-send large files over the network.
 Renaming directories containing a large number of files is not instantaneous and will result in 2 copies of your data being stored in S3 until the rename operation completes.

 Q: What file system metadata can my client access and where is the metadata stored?

 A: Your clients can access POSIX-style metadata including ownership, permissions, and timestamps that are durably stored in S3 in the user metadata of the object associated with the file.
 When you create a file share on an existing bucket, the stored metadata will be restored and made accessible to your clients.